-This woofer works well with either ported enclosure or sealed enclosures to give you more flexibility during setup.
+This JL Audio 10 inch subwoofer works well with either ported enclosure or sealed enclosures to give you more flexibility during setup.

 Planet Audio AC10D 10 Inch Car Subwoofer

 As a budget choice, you may not be expecting a lot from these automobile subwoofers.
 However, our experts were careful to pick one that still produces excellent sound quality.
-AC10D has superior power handling at an impressive 1000 watts to 1500 watts of peak range, bringing deep and thumping low bass for a more awesome sound.
+AC10D has superior power handling at an impressive 1000 watts to 1500 watts peak power handling, bringing deep and thumping low bass for a more awesome sound.

-The Planet Audio AC10D features a propylene cone, a durable yet flexible material that’s best for a low-frequency range setup.
-The foam surround allows for better excursion and is very flexible but has a low watts RMS.
+The Planet Audio AC10D features a propylene cone, a durable yet flexible material that’s great for a low-frequency range setup.
+The surrounds allow for better excursion and is very flexible but has a low watts RMS.
 It also works well with the dual voice coil design that can handle high heat dissipation for a longer performance.